mediaformat/fediembedi/readme.txt

 == Changelog ==

+= 0.2.0 =
+* Make an actual release.

 = 0.1.0 =
 * Initial commit.

 == Credits ==

 = Mastodon Autopost =
-The App registration, oAuth connection and portions of the Mastodon API code is based on [Mastodon Autopost](https://wordpress.org/plugins/autopost-to-mastodon/).
+The App registration, oAuth connection and portions of the Mastodon API code are based on [Mastodon Autopost](https://wordpress.org/plugins/autopost-to-mastodon/).

 = Mastodon =
 The CSS and SVG icon come from the Mastodon project